exakat/exakat-docs/Reference/Rulesets.rst

 * :ref:`reserved-match-keyword`
 * :ref:`avoid-get\_object\_vars()`
 * :ref:`enum-usage`
+* :ref:`No anchor for Php/FinalConstant <no-anchor-for-php-finalconstant>`

-.. _compatibilityphp81:
+.. _ruleset-compatibilityphp81:

 CompatibilityPHP81
 ++++++++++++++++++

 This ruleset centralizes all analysis for the migration from PHP 8.0 to 8.1.

-Total : 11 analysis
+Total : 12 analysis

 * :ref:`php-7.4-removed-directives`
 * :ref:`php-8.0-removed-directives`